 Wikki Warm Springs

 If you’ve been longing for a magical and refreshing experience in the warm hands of nature, then Wikki Warm Springs in Yankari National Park might just be the perfect fix for you.
 These naturally warm springs located in Yankari National Park flow from underneath a sheer rock cliff into a wide rock basin leveled with clear white sand, which varies in depth from 1ft (0.3m) to 7ft (2.1m), and are available 24 hours for tourists who love swimming.
 The springs are associated with many different varieties of flora and fauna, which makes it a fascinating site for tourists and holidaymakers to observe wildlife in its true habitat.
 The water at Wikki Warm Springs has a constant temperature of 31°C (88°F) all year round, and is so pure that it is bottled and sold, with thousands of gallons flowing out every day.

 Yankari Game Reserve and Resort

 Staying here lets visitors absorb the park experience to its utmost.
-The Yankari Game Reserve and Resort has affordable rooms which come with facilities including private bathrooms, television station options, and free WiFi access.
+The Yankari Game Reserve and Resort has affordable rooms that come with facilities including private bathrooms, television station options, and free wifi access.
 Guests can also take in the tennis courts, squash courts, and museum, as well as the outdoor pool, and the bar/lounge and restaurant with a menu of local and international cuisines.The site has top-notch security boosted by well-trained security personnel, in addition to car parking spaces, constant power supply, and children’s playground, plus extra services such as laundry and ironing, and daily newspaper delivery.

 An encounter with rich wildlife